AnerSarid/Courses/README.md

-Nov.
-2021
+Feb.
+2022
-This is my folder containing all projects and files from courses, tutorials, Bar Ilan CS, etc.
+This is my folder containing all projects and files from Coursera courses (Princeton etc.), tutorials, Bar Ilan University CS, etc.